mspass-team/mspass/docs/source/user_manual/data_object_design_concepts.rst

    simple keys.
-We aimed to hide any hierarchic structures (e.g relational database table relationships, obspy object hierarchies, or MongoDB normalized data structures) behind the (python) *Schema* object to reduce all Metadata to pure name:value pairs.
+We aimed to hide any hierarchic structures (e.g relational database table relationships, obspy object hierarchies, or MongoDB normalized data structures) behind the (python) :code:`Schema` object to reduce all Metadata to pure name:value pairs.
 #. obspy does not handle three component data in a native way, but mixes
-   up the concepts we call *Seismogram* and *Ensemble* in to a common python object they define as a
+   up the concepts we call :code:`Seismogram` and :code:`Ensemble` in to a common python object they define as a
    `Stream <http://docs.obspy.org/packages/autogen/obspy.core.stream.Stream.html#obspy.core.stream.Stream>`__.
    We would argue our model is a more logical encapsulation of the